ibm-cloud-docs/metrics-router/settings-about.md

     Take into account any corporate or industry compliance requirements such as Financial Services Validated locations, or EU-managed regions.

-    If you do not configure the primary metadata region, the location of the first target that you configure in the account determines the primary metadata location.
+    You must configure the primary metadata region before creating targets and routes ensuring the configuration meets your compliance needs.

 * The type of endpoints that are allowed to manage the {{site.data.keyword.metrics_router_full_notm}} account configuration in the account.